-The Bioenergy Technologies Office feedstock-conversion interface research and development (R&D) activities are coordinated through the Feedstock-Conversion Interface Consortium (FCIC).
+The Bioenergy Technologies Office (BETO) feedstock-conversion interface research and development (R&D) activities are coordinated through the Feedstock-Conversion Interface Consortium (FCIC).
 This consortium addresses challenges related to the behavior and performance of biomass in supply, preprocessing, and conversion process operations.

 Science-Based Strategies for Feedstocks